SophiaBenson/shortiez/README.md

 # Who is it made for?

-Shortiez was the brilliant idea of Mondo Davison, the self described Black Tech Guy, who has worked in the Saint Paul public school system for 7 years. http://www.kare11.com/news/the-black-tech-guy-encourages-kids-to-dream-smarter/23244682
+Shortiez was the brilliant idea of Mondo Davison, the self described Black Tech Guy, who has worked in the Saint Paul public school system for 7 years. http://www.kare11.com/news/the-black-tech-guy-encourages-kids-to-dream-smarter/23244682 His dream is for children of color to have stories that represent them and help them engage in reading and learning.

 # Who made it?